 People who work with Ronaldo and Messi always say that both players are the first at training and the last to leave.
 They put in the work.
 That allows them to believe in themselves.

 Put in the work and believe in yourself.

 To play without fear, have fun during a game.
 Have you ever played a fantastic game and realized you were having a lot of fun on the field?
 It’s likely you played well because you were having fun.

 When you’re having fun, you’re not putting pressure on yourself.
 You can laugh off a mistake as Ronaldo did.

 A lot of us play soccer because we love the game.
 It’s fun!

 If you’re feeling anxious before a game, remember that soccer is fun.
 Remember why you like to play the game in the first place.
 Use your love for soccer to overcome any fears.
 Just go out on the field and have fun.

 You’ll likely realize that having fun allows you to play soccer without fear.

-Those are our 5 tips to play soccer without fear.
+Those are our 5 tips for playing soccer without fear.
 Combine your purposeful practice with visualization to prepare you for games.
-Once it’s time to play, don’t dwell on any mistakes and believe in yourself.
+Once it’s time to play, don’t dwell on any mistakes, and believe in yourself.

 And most importantly, have fun.